 Move and Gesture

 Wondering how to keep the audience’s attention?
 Keep moving around and gesturing because typically, people tend to pay more attention to objects that are moving.
 Steve Jobs used this technique when announcing the first iPhone in 2007.
 When delivering your presentation, don’t stand still.
 Step down into your audience and walk using gestures to emphasize your points.
 Non-verbal communication is really very engaging.

 Tell a Story

-Storytelling always resonates with any audience.
+Storytelling always resonates with any audience, whatever topic for presentation you choose.
 It’s a great way to make connections because telling personal stories is the fastest way to build trust.
 Jacob Barnett, a child prodigy, who was diagnosed with autism, shares a story about his journey from outcast to prodigy, showing that he is a human and stirring emotion.

 15 Interesting Presentation Topics to Make the Audience Listen

 When it comes to a powerful presentation that can help you stand out and bring you an A, choosing an interesting topic can be a key to success.
+One of the options is to approach the pros at some trusted essay writing service for help.
+Just a quick message saying, “Hey, write my essay for me,” and a team of experts will assist you with picking the right topic.
+Or, you can use some given below.
 Here is a short list of cool presentation ideas that you can use.
 Pick up a perfect topic if you don’t know what to speak about .